 Expect to see toucans, tanagers, and hummingbirds galore.

-The lodge also offers a full services restaurant, several kilometers of well-maintained trails, including ones that lead to waterfalls and suspension bridges.
+The lodge also has a full-service restaurant and several kilometers of well-maintained trails, including ones that lead to waterfalls and suspension bridges.

 A couple pauses on the private hanging bridge trail, a rare amenity exclusive to this rainforest lodge.

 If you’re a birder, this place is an absolute must.
-Even if you’re not, the scenery and views of Arenal Volcano are still unforgettable.
+Even if you’re not, the scenery and volcano views alone make it unforgettable.

 Day 12 – Caño Negro Wildlife Boat Tour

-And for dinner, check out Travesía Restaurant, in downtown La Fortuna.
-A very popular place – reservations are strongly recommended!
+For dinner, check out Travesía Restaurant in downtown La Fortuna.
+It’s very popular, so reservations are strongly recommended.

 A plate full of plantains, salad, chips and guacamole.